 The exchange rate between the Indian Rupee (INR) and the US Dollar (USD) is influenced by a complex web of global factors that extend far beyond India’s borders.
 Understanding these international dynamics is crucial for investors, policymakers, and anyone involved in cross-border trade or finance.
 Let’s explore the key global factors that significantly shape the INR/USD exchange rate.

-Strengthening US Dollar
+Strengthening the US Dollar

 When the US Treasury yields (the interest rates on US government bonds) rise, it signals potential interest rate hikes by the US Federal Reserve.
 Higher interest rates make Dollar-denominated assets more attractive to investors worldwide.
 This increased demand for US assets leads to a stronger Dollar and, consequently, a weaker Rupee.